Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Experiments

-The overall performance of RLIV-UA variations in offline recommendation scenario are shown in Table \ref{tab:offlinePerformanceAblation}.
 Firstly, compared with the RLIV-UA(w/o MT \& SL) variation, the RLIV-UA(w/o MT) achieves relatively high improvement in session length, watch time and diversity, which reflects that the auxiliary supervised learning task can help model learn the LIV of UA pairs more accurately.

 Furthermore, the RLIV-UA achieves the best performance under both session length, watch time and diversity metrics, which indicates the effectiveness of the multi-task critic learning architecture.